Rishang007/Rishang007/README.md

 ### Hi there 👋

-Graduated from engineering in 2019.
+Graduated in electronics and communication engineering.
 My area of expertise is Artificial Intelligence.
 I have a keen interest in NLP and Computer Vision.
 Check my medium page - https://medium.com/@p.rishang007

 <!--